 The Private Tour and Tasting offered to groups of between 8 to 20 people, this gives you an exclusive behind the scenes tour of the vineyard and winery, and concludes with a Premium Private tasting.

 Cost is $30 per person, bookings are subject to availability and requires advanced booking.

 Time required: allow a minimum of 90 minutes.

 Group Booking Policy

 We define a Group as 8 or more people.
-If you are inquiring on behalf of a group of 8 people or more we do require you to please call in advance and book your visit.
-We are a busy cellar door operating out of a limited space and booking ahead enables us to offer you the highest level of service possible.
+If you are enquiring on behalf of a group of 8 people or more we do require you to please call in advance and book your visit.
+We are a busy cellar door operation out of a limited space and booking ahead enables us to offer you the highest level of service possible.

-- The BBQ area is available to groups & general public at no cost and there is no requirement to book, however we do request some forewarning, (such as a phone call for groups over 10) and there is a strict NO BYO policy in place.
-Note: there is no wet weather option available if it rains.
+There are three BBQ areas and several picnic tables available to groups and general public at no cost and there is no requirement to book.
+We do however request some forewarning for groups over 10 and there is a strict no BYO policy in place.
+Wine can be purchased from our Cellar Door.
+Note, there is no wet weather option available.